Choosing Your Doctor for a California Work Injury

 When you’re hurt on the job, you need to get immediate medical treatment for your injuries, both to help you physically recover and to help you access the workers’ compensation benefits you are entitled to receive by law.
 Your choice of doctor is important; you want a doctor who will give you the right treatment, make appropriate referrals and recommendations, and help establish the full extent of your injuries to protect your rights.

 California law gives the injured worker the power to change doctors if you’re not fully satisfied with your care, but there are strict rules that apply to making that switch.
-The workers’ compensation attorneys at McLaughlin & Sanchez can help you navigate this system.
+A workers’ compensation attorney at Robert A. McLaughlin, APC can help you navigate this system.

 How you choose the initial treating doctor